yoctoproject/poky/documentation/profile-manual/usage.rst

 blktrace in 'listen' mode on the target and have blktrace and blkparse collect and analyze the data on the host (see the ":ref:`profile-manual/usage:Using blktrace Remotely`" section below).
-For the rest of this section we assume you've ssh'ed to the host and will be running blkrace on the target.
+For the rest of this section we assume you've to the host through SSH and will be running blktrace on the target.

 Basic blktrace Usage
 --------------------

-To record a trace, simply run the ``blktrace`` command, giving it the name of the block device you want to trace activity on::
+To record a trace, just run the ``blktrace`` command, giving it the name of the block device you want to trace activity on::

    root@crownbay:~# blktrace /dev/sdc